preeve9534/pdjr-skplugin-devantech/readme/04_configuration.md

 Optional.
 No default.

-_Credentials format_ specifies the format for the credential token {L} in terms of any username {u} and password {p} tokens.
-For example, the Devantech TCP protocol can be password protected and passwords are introduced into commands by preceeding them with a 'y' character.
-The credentials format is therefore 'y{p}'.
+_Authentication token_ specifies the format of an authentication token {A} in terms of any username {u} and password {p} tokens.
+For example, the Devantech TCP protocol can be password protected and passwords are introduced into commands by preceeding them with a 'y' character and a credentials format of 'y{p}'.
 Optional.
 No default.